14.6. Lesson: Creating Detailed Maps with the Atlas Tool

-With the small map selected, click the Set to map canvas extent to set its extents to what you can see in the map window.
+With the small map selected, click the Set map extent to match main canvas extent to set its extents to what you can see in the map window.

-Lock the view for the overview map by checking Lock layers for map item under Main properties.
+Lock the view for the overview map by checking Follow map theme and selecting

-Go to the map window again and select the layers you want to be visible (systematic_plots_clip, forest_stands_2012 copy and Basic_map).
+Go to the map window again and select the layers you want to be visible (

 Zoom again to have only a few lines of sample plots visible.